martini5671/Sudoku-solver-2/README.md

         SudokuStorage sudokuStorage = new SudokuStorage();

         // retrieve 2 sudoku by id (solved and unsolved one)
-        // the is which is provided here may differ from yours.
+        // the id which is provided here may differ from yours.
         List<int[][]> sudoku = sudokuStorage.retrieveSudokusById("787b3ab0-cb18-4fde-9d27-4b4ba270c531");

         // the first sudoku in the list is the unsolved one.